Andymanes/Project-3/README.md

 Description:

 React-based Google Books search app that displays book information.
-Users can select a specific book to view more details about it (author, description, and published date).
+Users can select a specific book to view more details (author, description, and published date).

 Deployment: